 Cover 4 & Palms Coverage

-Our last variant of split field coverage that we’re going to review in this article is the ability to play cover 4 and palms in combination.
+Our last variant of split field coverage that we will review in this article is the ability to play cover 4 and palms in combination.

 This means that the front side of the formation is playing cover 4.
 Meanwhile, the backside, instead of playing man or cover 2, will be playing palms coverage.
 We’ve down a complete breakdown of palms coverage here, which you can install into your defense immediately.